 Naturopath & Registered Nurse

 You've been to the GP, had blood tests done, and been told everything is "normal."
 But you still don't feel right.
 Sound familiar?
-Standard pathology testing is excellent for ruling out serious disease, but it often misses the subtle imbalances that cause everyday symptoms like fatigue, brain fog, digestive issues, and hormonal disruption.
+Standard pathology testing is excellent for ruling out serious conditions, but it may not always cover the full picture when it comes to optimal wellness.

-Functional lab testing goes deeper — looking at optimal ranges rather than just disease ranges, and testing markers that standard panels don't include.
+Functional lab testing can provide complementary insights — looking at optimal ranges and testing markers that standard panels may not include, to support your health journey alongside your GP.
 Here are five signs it might be time to investigate further.

 1. Persistent Fatigue That Doesn't Improve with Rest

-If you're sleeping 7–8 hours but still waking up exhausted, something deeper is going on.
-Standard tests might check your iron and TSH (thyroid stimulating hormone), but functional testing can reveal:
+If you're sleeping 7–8 hours but still waking up exhausted, additional insights may help.
+Your GP may have checked your iron and TSH (thyroid stimulating hormone), but functional testing can provide complementary information:

-- Full thyroid panel — including Free T3, Free T4, Reverse T3, and thyroid antibodies.
-Many thyroid issues are missed when only TSH is tested.
+- Full thyroid panel — including Free T3, Free T4, Reverse T3, and thyroid antibodies, to complement your GP's standard thyroid testing.

 - Nutrient status — deficiencies in B12, iron (ferritin), vitamin D, or magnesium can all contribute to fatigue.